-ties at the various adsorbate structures exhibit a qualitatively different dependence of the incident kinetic energy.
-At structure 6, the sticking probability monotonically decreases, and at structures 7 and structure 8 it exhibits a non-monotonic behavior with the minimum at $E{\rm kin} = 0.1 \, {\rm eV}$ as a function of the kinetic energy.
-A decrease of the sticking probability as a function of kinetic energy in the dissociative adsorption probability of $H_2$ on metal surfaces is typically an indication that steering effects and dynamical precursors are present [8, 14, 20- 22] which become suppressed at higher kinetic energies.
+First of all it is obvious that the sticking probabilities at the various adsorbate structures exhibit a qualitatively different dependence on the incident kinetic energy.
+At structure 6, the sticking probability monotonically decreases, and at structures 7 and structure 8 it exhibits a non-monotonic behavior with the minimum at $E{kin} = 0.1$ eV as a function of the kinetic energy.
+A decrease of the sticking probability as a function of kinetic energy in the dissociative adsorption probability of H2 on metal surfaces is typically an indication that steering effects and dynamical precursors are present8, 14, 20-22 which become suppressed at higher kinetic energies.
 Interestingly enough, at the stripe-like structure the decrease continues up to kinetic energies of 0.4 eV where the sticking probability even drops below the value for pure site blocking $S(\Theta{\rm H}) = S(0)(1 - \Theta{\rm H})$ .
 It also becomes smaller than the sticking probability at the other two considered structures with $\Theta{\rm H} = 1/2$ .

-At clean metal surfaces with non-activated hydrogen adsorption, the minimum of calculated sticking probabilities typically occurs at lower kinetic energies of about 0.1 to $0.2 \,\mathrm{eV}$ [14, 20, 65-68].
-However, we have to take into account that at precovered surfaces the corrugation is much larger than at clean surfaces.
+At clean metal surfaces with non-activated hydrogen adsorption, the minimum of calculated sticking probabilities typically occurs at lower kinetic energies of about 0.1 to 0.2 eV.14,20,66-69 However, we have to take into account that at precovered surfaces the corrugation is much larger than at clean surfaces.
 In particular in structure 6, there are rows of occupied and of vacant adsorption sites alternating, creating a rather pronounced difference.
 In addition, molecules steered towards the vacancy rows will always find vacant adsorption sites with two vacant nearest-neighbor sites.
 This is different in particular for structure 7, but also for structure 8, where steering can occur to less favorable adsorption sites so that the scattering probability becomes larger.
 Structure 7 corresponds to a single plus a dimer vacancy, there is no vacancy row.
-Hence the poisoning of the access towards the adsorption sites is most pronounced for this
+Hence, the poisoning of the access towards the adsorption sites is most pronounced for this structure which leads to the small sticking probability of this structure.
+However, at higher kinetic energies the dynamical effects play a less important role so that the sticking probabilities of all considered structures become rather similar.
+It should also be noted that the dependence of the sticking probability on the incident kinetic energy is not very strong.
+This suggests that the sticking probabilities shown in Fig. 3 would not change dramatically if a thermal average over the kinetic energy is performed instead of using just one kinetic energy.